VEAF/VEAF-OvGME-DCS-game-file-mods/README.md

-# DCS VEAF user mods
+# VEAF DCS game mods

-Dedicated topic on VEAF forum : https://community.veaf.org/topic/303/ovgme-veaf-user-file-mods
+Dedicated topic on VEAF forum : https://community.veaf.org/topic/304/ovgme-veaf-dcs-game-file-mods

 ## How to use this script